-In this guide we’re going to use a Raspberry Pi to mount a USB drive.
-In this guide we show you both how Raspbian automatically mounts a drive and how to do it manually.
+In this guide, we’re going to use a Raspberry Pi to mount a USB drive.
+We show you both how Raspbian automatically mounts a drive and how to do it manually.

 If you’re looking to have this drive accessible over your network, then the Raspberry Pi samba server is better suited for your needs.

 It’s important to know that Raspbian lite currently does not automatically mount your drives.
 So you will need to either set it up manually or install the software package to have it automatically mount.